openquoll/react-mug/docs/guide/eb8ec2b.md

 };
 ```

-By slicing, the "queryable" trait gets extracted into a general state:
+By segregation, the "queryable" trait gets extracted as a general state:

 ```ts
 // QueryableMug.ts